Easy-axis Heisenberg model on the triangular lattice: from supersolid to gapped solid: Excitation gaps

 Still, it is challenging to determine the evolution of low-$\omega$ spin excitation in the effective model, when increasing $\tilde m \to 1/2$, i.e, reducing $m \to 0$.
-We present in Fig.~\ref{fig3}(b) the numerical result for the dispersion of the lowest excitations $\omega_{\bf q} = E_{\bf q} - E_{0}$ for different effective $m$, as obtained now on the largest system corresponding to TL on $N=60$ sites.
-While for $m \sim 1/3$ results agree with the analytical $\omega^-_{\bf q}$, Eq.~(\ref{eff}), the dispersion squeezes (relative to $m \sim 1/3$) as well as becomes supersolid-like (linear) for small $q, \tilde q \to 0$ with decreasing $m$.
-Still, on approaching $m \sim 0$ there is evident qualitative change and results in Fig.~\ref{fig3}(b) for $m = 0$ are more consistent with a gapped spectra where again $\omega_{{\bf q} \ne 0} > \alpha J/2$ \cite{ulaga24}.
+We present in Fig.~\ref{fig4}(b) the numerical result for the dispersion of the lowest excitations $\omega_{\bf q} = E_{\bf q} - E_{0}$ within the same $S^z_{\mathrm{tot}}$ sector for different effective $m$, as obtained now with ED on the largest system corresponding to TL on $N=60$ sites.
+While for $m \sim 1/3$ results agree with the analytical $\omega^-_{\bf q}$, Eq.~(\ref{eff}), the dispersion squeezes (relative to $m \sim 1/3$) as well as becomes supersolid-like for small $q, \tilde q \to 0$ with decreasing $m$.
+Still, on approaching $m \sim 0$ there is evident qualitative change and the results in Fig.~\ref{fig4}(b) for $m = 0$ reveal anomalous excitation spectra where again $\omega_{{\bf q} \ne 0} > \alpha J/2$ \cite{ulaga24}.
+This is in contrast to the behavior of the dispersion in the effective model at large $\alpha \geq 0.5$ (see Appendix C) where the anomaly visible at $m = 0$ is less pronounced.
+Still, the similarity (or difference) of the effective model deserve more study.